max20211/taurmanticore/README.md

 # taurmanticore
-a taurine infused version of manticotr
+a taurine infused version of manticore

+Credit to ManticoreTeam And Taurine team